marcotoronto/rdm-test/content/01_file_naming.md

 - The way you name your file should be consistent
 - The style you choose should be based on conventions adopted in a given project, organization, language, etc.
- - For example, R and Python uses snake case, so file names and folder names should follow this convention.
+ - For example, R and Python use snake case, so file names and folder names should follow this convention.

 ### Exercise 1
 {: .no_toc }